Determinism

 ProtoTwin uses Single Instruction/Multiple Data (SIMD) instructions internally for improved performance.
 These instructions allow your processor to perform the same instruction on multiple pieces of data simultaneously.
 This provides a significant improvement in single-core and multi-core performance.
 However, not all SIMD instructions are available on every processor.

 SIMD instructions are emulated when they are not available on a particular processor.
-The emulated instructions may produce slightly different results, which can result in different behaviour across different processors.
+The emulated instructions may produce slightly different results, which can result in different behavior across different processors.
 Fortunately, ProtoTwin is deterministic across most hardware.
 This is because almost all modern consumer Intel and AMD processors support all the SIMD instructions that are used.
 We’ve tested ProtoTwin for determinism on processors that are over a decade apart in terms of age.